-I am a homeschooling mother of two, “Raisin” born in 2007 and “Strawberry” born in 2012.
+I am a homeschooling mother of three: “Raisin” born in 2007, “Strawberry” born in 2012, and “Kitty” born in 2015.
 Before I stayed home with my children, I was a professional proofreader.
 Now that I am home with my kids, I seek to make learning fun!
 I love to incorporate literature, games, and interactive learning in to our homeschooling day.

 When I’m not homeschooling, I love reading.
 I especially love classical literature (Victorian era is my favorite!) and history.
 Now that I’m a full-time homeschool mother, I find I spend most of my time reading children’s literature, homeschooling resources, and educational philosophies.
 I love it all!